 To learn more about ACON or get that beaut sticker on your window - join in the movement here

 What is Gay Pride?Events are central to Gay Pride.
-Festivals like Sydney Pride and Lismore's Tropical Fruits (a cool regional LGBTQI event over New Year) are more than a colourful party.
-Gay Pride events started as a means to increase visibility, acceptance and advocate for the legal protections of LGBTQ+ people in those communities.
-Whilst Pride events may have a political nature, they are also about acceptance and a celebration of pride for the local LGBTQ+ community.
+Festivals like Sydney Pride and Lismore's Tropical Fruits (a cool regional LGBTQIA+ event over New Year) are more than a colourful party.
+Gay Pride events started as a means to increase visibility, acceptance and advocate for the legal protections of LGBTQIA+ people in those communities.
+Whilst Pride events may have a political nature, they are also about acceptance and a celebration of pride for the local LGBTQIA+ community.
 Pride marches, parades and social media campaigns often a call for recognition and acceptance of same-sex marriage, legal protections for couples and families, anti-discrimination laws or trans rights - according to IGLTA

 A Brief History of Gay Pride

 To understand Gay Pride it is important to learn about The Stonewall Riots.
 IGLTA gives a brief history of this on their website saying -

 ‘In June of 1969, a group of LGBTQ+ people in New York City rioted following a police raid of the Stonewall Inn, a gay bar located on Christopher Street in Greenwich Village.
 This series of events was a turning point for the LGBTQ+ community and marks one of the most significant events leading to the modern gay rights movement.
 The following year in June, organized demonstrations took place in New York City, Los Angeles and San Francisco to mark the one-year anniversary of the Stonewall Riots.
 As the years went on, additional cities in North America and Europe began to hold their own public demonstrations or pride day, eventually leading to what we know today as a gay pride parade, march, celebration or festival.’
 IGLTA.ORG